mikewitk/lighthouse-web-notes/react.md

 `!
 CONCLUSION !`

 JSX elements are just syntactic sugar over the *React.createElement()* method.
-It makes ou code nicer to write, and is the preferred way of creating React Components.
+It makes our code nicer to write, and is the preferred way of creating React Components.

 ## Props